-Lately I’ve been rambling on and on about how great pre-made pie crusts are.
-The first time I ever played around with it was last week, when I tried it with a chicken pot pie casserole I was planning to post.
+Lately, I’ve been rambling on and on about how great pre-made pie crusts are.
+The first time I ever played around with it was last week when I tried it with a chicken pot pie casserole I was planning to post.
 It even had the words ‘deep dish’ in it which made it sound all grand.

 So here’s a recipe to have your pot pie with just the top crust.
 And because the white sauce is made from mostly milk and chicken stock instead of heavy cream, it’s that much healthier.
-I won’t go so far to say as it’s clean eating, but it’s better for your gut than it would be.
+I won’t go so far as to say it’s clean eating, but it’s better for your gut than it would be.
+Let’s start cooking.

 Cook it for some time to get rid of the floury taste and then slowly pour in milk and stock.
 You’ll want to whisk it at this stage to make sure everything blends well and the sauce is smooth.

 If you want your sauce slightly on the goopy side, combine some flour or cornstarch with enough cold water to dissolve it and add it in to thicken it some more.
 Then keep on simmering till it thickens.
 Or you could just add less chicken stock.

-Then we add some veggies and poached chicken cubes, pour it into a skillet and top with a 9″ pre-made pie crust.
+Then we add some veggies and poached chicken cubes, pour them into a skillet and top with a 9″ pre-made pie crust.
 And we bake!
 And during the downtime, you can do other stuff.
 I usually wash my dishes because it really sucks coming back to a sink full of them later on.